RangerMauve/hyper-sdk/README.md

   // Regular strings will be passed to `random-access-application` to store in your user directory
   // On web this will use `random-access-web` to choose the best storage based on the browser
   // You can specify an absolute or relative path `./example/` to choose where to store data
-  // You can specify `false` to not persist data at all and do everything in-memory
   storage: 'hyper-sdk',

   // This controls whether the SDK will automatically start swarming when loading a core via `get`